mikekestemont/mikekestemont.github.io/about/index.md

 ## Current

-I am currently a non-tenured researcher at the [University of Antwerp](https://www.uantwerpen.be/en/) in Belgium (departments of Linguistics and Literature), working as a postdoc on a grant of the [Research Foundation of Flanders](http://www.fwo.be).
+I am currently a researcher at the [University of Antwerp](https://www.uantwerpen.be/en/) in Belgium (departments of Linguistics and Literature).
 In the past, I have taught various courses and workshops on Corpus and Computational Linguistics, Programming for the Humanities and medieval philology, in particular Middle Dutch literature.
 I code in Python, tweet in English, and live in Brussels.
 If you are interested in collaborating, feel free to drop me a line.

 ## Long-term